CPIC-SEVE/CPICS/whats_up.md

 </div>

 <div class="column right" style="text-align: justify">
-The International Partnership Committee of the Centre SÈVE (CPICS) offer you to join to the reflexion with researchers:
+The Centre SÈVE's International Partnership Committee (CSIPC) offer you to join to the reflexion with researchers:
 </div>
 </div>